desht/ScrollingMenuSign/README.md

 ScrollingMenuSign supports the Permissions plugin, but if Permissions is not present, only server ops are allowed to manipulate menus.
 Non-ops are, however, allowed to scroll and execute menus.

-If Permissions is present, the following command nodes are understood, each of which correspond to directly to _/sms **command**_:
+If Permissions is present, the following command nodes are understood, each of which correspond directly to _/sms **command**_:

 - scrollingmenusign.commands.create